younes-io/booking-manager-api/README.md

 This shows that we need a synchronization in our system to make sure all asynchronous requests are being handled in a safe way.

-### Writing a formal specification of the problem
+### Writing a formal specification of the problem (in TLA+)

-The need of a formal specification is justified for this problem :
+The need for a formal specification is justified for this problem :

 - The system should manage access (bookings/reservations) to limited resources (tables & timeslots) according to a set of rules, such as availability and synchronization.
 - Handling concurrency and resource management can be error prone and thus lead to bugs (design bugs are the worst)